Last updated on December 19th, 2019 at 10:51 pm

 1. You have a way to measure progress.

-Unless you are aware of what you are accomplishing within a certain time-frame, you will always be reacting to circumstances instead of controlling them.
+Unless you are aware of what you are accomplishing within a specific time-frame, you will always be reacting to circumstances instead of controlling them.

 2. You can’t ignore your dream.